Gio-Mex/orizon-api/README.md

 This PHP project recreates the JSON RESTful APIs for the hypothetical Orizon travel agency.

 ## Installation

-If you're using OS X or Windows, use one of the installers from the [Node.js download page](https://nodejs.org/en/download/).
-LTS versions of Node.js are recommended.

 Open terminal and clone the Github repo: